quietui/quiet/docs/docs/using-components.md

 ### CSS parts

 Many components expose parts inside the shadow DOM that you can target with CSS.
-Unlike custom properties, which only affect individual styles, a part gives you complete control over the exposed element's styles.
+Unlike custom properties, which only modify individual properties, a part gives you complete control over the exposed element's styles.

 Use the [`::part()`](https://developer.mozilla.org/en-US/docs/Web/CSS/::part) selector to target a specific part in your CSS.
 This example applies a striped background image to the progress bar's indicator.